 PM announces social housing for tourism workers

-Prime Minister Andrew Holness, in making the announcement, said he has had discussion with Tourism Minister Edmund Bartlett for some of the TEF revenues to go towards providing decent dwelling for people employed in the hospitality sector who have below-standard housing.
+Prime Minister Andrew Holness, in making the announcement, said he has had discussion with Minister of Tourism, Hon.
+Edmund Bartlett, for some of the TEF revenues to go towards providing decent dwelling for persons employed in the hospitality sector who have below-standard housing.

-He was addressing the ceremony to break ground for The Pinnacle development in Montego Bay, St James, on Saturday.
+He was addressing the ceremony to break ground for the Pinnacle development in Montego Bay, St James, on Saturday, January 20.

 It is being executed through the Ministry of Economic Growth and Job Creation.